 - PvP Rewards Track – multiple sets

 Some more examples of Set Bonuses posted on the NW Official Discord by NW Joel.
-The stifling Set is from the PvP Rewards Track, the Focused Set is possibly from Isle of Night.
+The stifling Set is from the PvP Rewards Track, the Focused Set is possibly from the Isle of Night Raid.

 Infixes